tyson-swetnam/SuperShell/README.md

 * This is a short example of a hello world python program that introduces an error.
 ![rhistorypythonexample](https://github.com/SaumyashreeRay/SuperShell/blob/master/images/helloword-python-example.png)

+History for each day is stored in separate json files with the naming convention

+    SuperShellHistory-YYYY-MM-DD.json

+The standard output is limited to the first 1000 lines.

 ## rstats

-Default command shows stats of commands for the current day.
+This command gives the user a more detailed look at their history.
+It shows the time spent coding, the number of lines  and words changed, and how many files were edited.
+By default, this command shows stats of commands for the current day.

 ![rstatsdefault](https://github.com/SaumyashreeRay/SuperShell/blob/master/images/default-rstats.png)

-There are a few options for this command.
+There are a few more options (weekly, monthly, yearly) for this command.

 ![rstatsoptions](https://github.com/SaumyashreeRay/SuperShell/blob/master/images/rstats-options.png)

 ## rhelp (in progress)

+This command (still in progress) is being designed to suggest fixes to common errors a user might encounter within the shell.